Coronavirus – Information, advice and support overview

 What is shielding?

-HM Lord Lieutenant Annie Maw talks about her shielding experience during the Covid-19 pandemic to listen and view click - here
+HM Lord Lieutenant Annie Maw talks about her shielding experience during the Covid-19 pandemic.
+You can listen and view here

 What does social distancing mean?